-Elisabeth joined the Department of Politics in September 2018 as an Associate Lecturer in Political Theory.
+Elisabeth joined the Department of Politics and International Relations in September 2018 as an Associate Lecturer in Political Theory.
 Elisabeth completed her doctoral thesis “From Empiricism to Platonism: Locke’s Concept of Reason” in the Department of Philosophy, the University of York in 2018.
 She joined the Department of Philosophy in January 2020.

 Her research and teaching focus on early modern philosophy and history of political thought, with particular interested in Locke, Hobbes and the Natural Law tradition.